DeadPoolCS2/shop-bounty/README.md

 ### Configuring the plugin 🧐

 * After installing the plugin, you can change the prefix and others from the config file: /game/csgo/addons/swiftly/configs/plugins/shop/bounty.json
+* After installing the plugin, you can change the messages from the config file: /game/csgo/addons/swiftly/translations/translation.bounty.json

 ### Creating A Pull Request 😃